drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Beginning the Design Phase

-Once the phase of analysis is complete, the design phase can proceed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/beginning-design-phase-181735f3'><i class='fa fa-play' aria-hidden='true'></i></button>Once the phase of analysis is complete, the design phase can proceed.
 New lead compounds are designed based on the pharmacophore model obtained in the previous analyses.
 The aim of the design is to convert all the generated knowledge into candidate molecules to be synthesized (or ordered) for biological testing.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer